-I. THE CIRCUIT COURT WAS NOT REQUIRED TO BUT NONETHELESS DID SATISFY FL § 9-101 it denied Mother's emergency motion for in-person visitation.
+I. THE CIRCUIT COURT WAS NOT REQUIRED TO BUT NONETHELESS SATISFIED FL § 9-101

+The first issue is whether the circuit court was required to satisfy FL § 9-101 when it denied Mother's emergency motion for in-person visitation.
 We hold that given the facts of this case, the court was not required to satisfy FL § 9-101.
-Regardless, we hold that FL
+Regardless, we hold that FL § 9-101's requirements were satisfied and find no error.